hansetag/iceberg-catalog/DEVELOPER_GUIDE.md

 ```sh
 docker run -d --name postgres-15 -p 5432:5432 -e POSTGRES_PASSWORD=postgres postgres:15
 ```
-Each crate in the `crates` folder that uses SQLx contains a `.env.sample` File.
+The server crate folder that uses SQLx contains a `.env.sample` File.
 Copy this file to `.env` and add your database credentials if they differ.

 Run: